-We buy regular beans at our local grocery store.
-This has worked great for us, and we’ve never felt like the quality has been compromised because they’re cheap.
+I buy regular beans at my local grocery store.
+This has worked great for me, and I’ve never felt like the quality has been compromised because they’re cheap.
 If your goal with using dried beans is to save money or cut down on waste, buying dried beans at Walmart or your local grocery store makes the most sense.

 What Are The Common Types Of Dried Beans?

-There are many common dried beans, but we will feature 10 of them in this guide.
-They are: black beans, garbanzo beans, great northern beans, pinto beans, kidney beans, navy beans, lima beans, cannellini beans, red beans, and lentils.
+There are many common dried beans, but I’ll feature 10 of them in this guide.
+They are black beans, garbanzo beans, great northern beans, pinto beans, kidney beans, navy beans, lima beans, cannellini beans, red beans, and lentils.